lfglabs-dev/referral/README.md

 ### Run Scripts

-You can now run your scripts in the script directory to declare, deploy and initialize contracts.
-Check `.env.example` file for env variables.
-The script `deploy_devnet.py` will create create data to test indexer and endpoints.

-Scripts work with version `0.17.0-alpha` of starknet.py.
+Scripts to declare, deploy and initialize contracts require version `0.17.0-alpha` of starknet.py.

 ## Indexing Contracts on Devnet using DNA